AI Tools & Workflow

 What is MCP?

-If you're using Claude or PH360, you can use MCP to connect your AI to tools like Jira, so it can actually add tasks to your task list.
-The non-MCP version of this system still works: you copy the brain dump, paste it in, the AI tells you what to do with each item, and you do it manually.
+The non-MCP version of this system still works — you copy the brain dump, paste it in, the AI tells you what to do with each item, and you do it manually.
 MCP just removes that last step.

 Prompt to try